KuasaSemi/aquarius-docs/docs/device-editor/finite-element-mesh/mesh-generation.md

 3. Once you are satisfied with the settings, click `OK` to generate the mesh.

+4. Depending on the complexity of the device model and the meshing grid, the generation process may take some time.
+The progress of the mesh generation will be displayed in the status window in the centre of the screen.
+Once complete, the finished FE model will be displayed.
+The P and N regions of the device will also be plotted, highlighting the position of the metallurgical junction, which is the point where the net doping concentration is zero Atoms/cm³.

 <p align="center">
   <img src="/img/device-editor/finite-element-mesh/mesh-generation/03.png" width="800"/>
 </p>

-Before creating a finite element device model, it is important to ensure that at least one region is defined and a suitable meshing grid has been specified.

-Depending on the complexity of the device model and the meshing grid, the generation process may take some time.
-The progress of the mesh generation will be displayed in the status window in the centre of the screen.
-Once complete, the finished FE model will be displayed.
-The P and N regions of the device will also be plotted, highlighting the position of the metallurgical junction, which is the point where the net doping concentration is zero Atoms/cm³.

 ## Mesh Refinement Parameters